 If you would like to start looking for your first home, but haven’t saved up a down payment, don’t worry!
 If you’ve been waiting and you’re a millennial, there’s no need to wait any longer.
 There are first time home buyers programs available that only require you to come up with $1,000.

-Please make note: Our e-mail notifications about available properties are a great tool for first time buyers.
+Note: Our e-mail notifications about available properties are a great tool for first time buyers.
 During a free consultation, we can discuss types of properties you’re interested in along with which sections of Denver you’d like to live in, and those alerts can be customized.